HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Prepping Turkey

-• Cut off the tail and any large lumps of fat at the cavity opening.
+- Cut off any large areas of fat at the cavity opening.

-• Remove the neck and giblets from the turkey.
-The neck is usually found in the body cavity, and the giblet packet found in the neck cavity.
-Reserve giblets for gravy or discard.
+- Remove the neck and giblets from the turkey.
+The neck is usually found in the body cavity and the giblet packet is found in the neck cavity.
+Reserve these for gravy or discard.

-• Flavor brine the turkey (optional).
+- Flavor brine or salt the turkey (optional).
 See next section for more information.

-• Allow the turkey to sit at room temperature for 1 hour before cooking.
+- Allow the turkey to sit at room temperature while firing up your cooker or up to 1 hour.

-Let's be honest, turkey doesn't have much taste.
-It also tends to dry-out, even if slightly overcooked.
-The self-basting bird is the turkey industry's response to these problems.
+Let’s be honest, regular turkey doesn’t have much taste and it tends to dry-out even if slightly overcooked.
+The self-basting turkey is the industry’s response to these problems.

 Don't Stuff The Bird